LispCookbook/cl-cookbook/emacs-ide.md

 ## SLY: Sylvester the Cat's Common Lisp IDE

-[SLY](https://github.com/joaotavora/sly) is a SLIME fork that contains the following improvements:
+[SLY](https://github.com/joaotavora/sly) is a SLIME fork that contains the following changes and features:

 * Completely redesigned REPL based on Emacs's own full-featured comint.el.
+Everything can be copied to the REPL.
 * Live code annotations via the [Stickers](https://joaotavora.github.io/sly/#Stickers) feature.
-* Consistent interactive button interface.
-Everything can be copied to the REPL.
+* enumerated backreferences, which highlight the object and remain stable throughout the REPL session.
-* Multiple REPLs.
+* A portable, annotation-based stepper in early but functional prototype stage.
-* Multiple inspectors with independent history.
+* Multiple REPLs and multiple inspectors.
 * Regexp-capable `M-x sly-apropos`.
 * Contribs are first class SLY citizens, enabled by default, loaded with ASDF on demand:
   - [NAMED-READTABLES](https://github.com/joaotavora/sly-named-readtables) support